 Participants

-Participants were recruited through regular weekly support group sessions based at GALA.
-Participation was also open to young people who were not registered at the University but who chose to attend the LGBTI reflection space at GALA.
+Research participants were students from different faculties and at different levels recruited through regular weekly support group sessions at GALA.
+Participation was also open to young people who were not registered at the University but who chose to attend the LGBTI support groups at GALA.
 The core group consisted of 12 participants aged between 18 and 25.
 The workshop organisers, who are the authors of this paper, announced the workshops at a public platform at one of the weekly support group sessions at GALA and invited volunteers.
 Through snowballing and by word of mouth others heard about the workshop and enrolled.
 All participants were Black Africans except for one White student.
 Participants identified themselves as gay, lesbian, or bisexual.
 All volunteers were aware that the workshops were part of a research study in sexuality.

 Action

 Participants each attended the full Stepping Stones workshops that involved a total of nine three-hour sessions that ran weekly over three months plus a final community meeting where friends and colleagues were invited.
-The group was established to be a closed group.
-However, there were a few young people who joined later and some who attended only some of the sessions, bringing the total to about 20 participants.
+The group was a closed group.
+However, there were a few people who joined later and some who attended only some of the sessions, bringing the total to about 20 participants.
 The core group thus consisted of twelve members, four members of the research team and the lead facilitator.
-Stepping Stones is typically facilitated in peer groups and in this case, age and sexual orientation provided the premise for the commonality between members.
+Stepping Stones is facilitated in peer groups and in this case, age and sexual orientation provided the premise for the commonality between members.
 Because the program ran over a three-month period this allowed for development of rapport with the facilitator that made it easier for all to contribute and share from their personal experiences.
 The extended workshop time (3 months) also fostered group cohesion and support for group members as they got to know each other more closely.
 We conducted the workshops mainly in English though participants were allowed to speak their African vernacular.
 Mostly this did not disturb facilitation as the facilitator is fluent in one African language, isiXhosa, and able to understand isiZulu and seSotho to some extent.

 Use of participatory intervention workshops for research purposes is considered as action research and is prevalent in studies of sexuality (Jarjue et al. 2000, Samara 2010).
 This methodology is valued for research with young people as it affords ‘joint production of new knowledge’ (Vaughan 2014).
 In the workshops participants are given an opportunity to explore the gaps between the ideal societal norms with regard to sexual expectations of young people and the ways in which the reality impact on them (Nduna and Jama 2001).
 Drawings, stories and specifically spider diagrams drawn on flipcharts to record workshop data for research purposes are used in similar qualitative studies (Jarjue et al. 2000, McIlwaine and Datta 2004, Nduna and Farlane 2009, Samara 2010, Varga 2002).